code-423n4/2022-04-axelar/README.md

 ### Cross-chain smart contract call

-1. Setup
-   1. Destination contract implements the `IAxelarExecutable.sol` interface to receive the message.
+1. Setup: Destination contract implements the `IAxelarExecutable.sol` interface to receive the message.
-   2. Contract on source chain has approved the gateway contract to spend appropriate amount (`ERC20.approve()`).
 2. Smart contract on source chain calls `AxelarGateway.callContractWithToken()` with the destination chain/address, `payload` and token.
 3. An external service stores `payload` in a regular database, keyed by the `hash(payload)`, that anyone can query by.
 4. Similar to above, Axelar validators confirm the `ContractCallWithToken` event.